 - Data ecosystem around modeling exercises.
 Many mishaps happen before or after the modeling process, as most datasets even in modern days are utterly inadequate for advanced

 - Key differences between segments and personas.
 What are the main differences, and how should they be employed in database

 - How to go about implementing segments and personas effectively using all available resources

-Currently, Stephen H. Yu is President & Chief Consultant at Willow Data Strategy.
+Currently, Stephen H. Yu is Principal & Chief Product Officer at BuyerGenomics.
+Formerly, he was President & Chief Consultant at Willow Data Strategy.
 He is a world-class database marketer with a proven track record in comprehensive strategic planning and tactical execution, effectively bridging the gap between the marketing and technology world with a balanced view obtained from over 30 years of experience in best practices of database marketing.
 Previously he served as Practice Head, Advanced Analytics & Insights for eClerx, and VP, Data Strategy & Analytics at Infogroup.
 Earlier, he was the founding CTO of I-Behavior Inc.